Youssef-ben/Cassandra.Fluent.Migrator/Docs/cassandra-migrator-design.md

 Handler   : `CassandraMigrator`

-This class is the core of the library, it will fetch and execute the migrations.
+This class is the core of the library, it fetchs and execute the migrations.

 In other words, The role of this Class is to execute all the registred Migrations from the Dependency Injection container by fetching the list and iterate while checking that the migration isn't applied yet.